wikid24/ffxiv_mmd_tools_helper/documentation/README.md

     - For Hrothgar there are 5 different _s files, each one depends on the fur pattern.
 Fur Pattern 'V1' texture is applied by default for Hrothgar, however you might need to replace this manually.
 - Normal _n textureL Will automatically apply based on race/tribe/gender.
 - Search/Replace Texture:
-  - If an image has _not been added yet_ , 'Search' will search for any files that match the _original material name's name_ followed by either _d, _s, or _n.
+  - If an image has _not been added yet_ , 'Search' will search for any files that match the _original material's name_ followed by either _d, _s, or _n.
 Not really needed here because this addon auto-applies the default/standard texture files.
   - If there is already an image attached, 'Replace' will search for any files in the specified folder with the _exact same filename as the currently attached image_ and will replace them.
 Useful for when looking to replace the default textures with _mods/upscaled_ textures.

 ------